How To Protect WordPress Website From Brute Force AttacksPosted by TotalDC

 Scan your website with online malware scanners like Google’s Safe Browsing.

 If you keep regular backups, you can restore your most recent backup just make sure the backup that you chose was from before your website was hacked.

 Checking user permissions, especially if there are many accounts that can access admin settings, should be done to prevent other users’ access while you are fixing your site.

 Secure your wp-config.php file and close all the backdoors that the hacker may have left.
 You will need professional help for this.

-Your website being compromised is one of the worst experiences website manager can go through.
-So planning ahead and hardening your websites security should never be taken lightly.
+Your website being compromised is one of the worst experiences a website manager can go through.
+So planning ahead and hardening the security of your website should never be taken lightly.